swnuom/asciinemaze/README.md

 sed -i '/^±/!s/^.\\{2,\\}/§/' input.txt
 ```

+The following command adds the special character `±` at the beginning of all lines that contain character `$` (there is a prompt).

 ```console
 sed -i '/\$/s/^/±/' input.txt
 ```

-This command adds the special character ± at the beginning of all lines that contain character $ (there is a prompt).

 We can also skip single character lines: